AzaleaCatgirl99/Manganese-Mod/GOALS.md

 # List of current goals for 1.0
+These are a list of goals for a full 1.0 release of Manganese.
+All of this is subject to change during development.

 ## 544p, 720p, 1440p, and 4K resolution support
 544p and 720p UIs can likely be modified from other LCE versions, whereas 1440p can use a doubled-720p and 4K can be recreated from the ground up.